KhumaloAugustine/music_preference_dashboard/README.md

 -   **Interactive Prediction:** Input your age and gender to get an instant music genre prediction.
 -   **Data Overview:** See a sample of the dataset used for training.
--   **Data Insights:** Visualize distributions of genres, ages, and genre preferences by gender.
+-   **Data Insights:** Visualise distributions of genres, ages, and genre preferences by gender.
 -   **Model Performance:** View the accuracy of the trained Machine Learning model.
 -   **Clear Explanations:** Understand the underlying machine learning concepts.